Rutgers-ESSP/IPCC-AR6-Sea-Level-Projections/README.md

 * **[IPCC AR6 Relative Sea Level Projection Distributions](https://doi.org/10.5281/zenodo.5914931):** This data set contains relative sea level projection distributions for all the workflows described in AR6 WG1 9.6.3.2, as well as distributions for the components contributing to relative sea level change.
 * **[IPCC AR6 Relative Sea Level Projections without Background Component](https://doi.org/10.5281/zenodo.5967268):** This data set contains relative sea level projections that exclude the background term (representing primarily land subsidence or uplift).
 It includes probability distributions for all the workflows described in AR6 WG1 9.6.3.2, as well as p-boxes derived from these distributions.
 * **[Framework for Assessing Changes To Sea-level (FACTS) modules, scripts, and data for the IPCC AR6 sea level projections](https://doi.org/10.5281/zenodo.6419953):** This package contains the Frameworks for Assessing Changes To Sea-level (FACTS) modules, data, and scripts used to produce the sea level projections in the Intergovernmental Panel on Climate Change Sixth Assessment Report (AR6).
 See [the FACTS GitHub repo](https://github.com/radical-collaboration/facts) for the development version of FACTS.

-### Other tools

-Summary versions of regional projections can also be accessed through the [NASA/IPCC Sea Level Projections Tool](https://sealevel.nasa.gov/ipcc-ar6-sea-level-projection-tool).

 ### Access to full set of Monte Carlo samples